StephenOTT/camunda-form-validator-js-server/README.md

 ## Validate.js usage

-in the form-validation.js there is usage examples of validate.js.
+in the form-validation.js example file, there is usage examples of validate.js.
 Validate.js is used because Nashorn Javascript engine can load the libary without issues.

 A simple example is: